BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 via world drops, chests, and the like.

 **NOTE:** This mod has a *lot* of user-configurable options (detailed below in the "Configuration" section).
-There's technically 7,680 supported configurations.
-Needless to say, I have not thoroughly tested out all 7,680 combinations to ensure that everything works as it should.
+In fact, there's 15,360 theoretically-supported permutations of the options (though to be fair, there's only about 480 which are closely-related).
+Needless to say, I have not thoroughly tested out all combinations to ensure that everything works as it should.
 If you encounter strange behavior, definitely look me up on Discord, github, or email, with full details of how you've got it configured, and I can take a look.